kematzy/stormpath-ruby-samples/README.md

 Stormpath sample code in the Ruby programming language

-You need the Stormpath SDK Ruby gem installed on your system, so you may installed by running the following command:
+You need the Stormpath SDK Ruby gem installed on your system, so you may install it by running the following command:

     gem install stormpath-sdk